 Middle ear infections are more common for infants and toddlers than older children and adults due to the positioning of the Eustachian tube that changes rapidly as we develop.
 The Eustachian tube, which connects the middle ear with the back of the throat, is more horizontally positioned in infants and toddlers than older children.

 This anatomical positioning, combined with a less-developed immune system, makes the middle ears of infants and toddlers more vulnerable to any infection that affects the respiratory system.
 This causes inflammation and swelling, which can effectively disable the Eustachian tube, rendering it incapable of equalizing the pressure in the middle ear space.
 With no ability to equalize, negative pressure builds up in the tiny middle ear space and normal cellular secretions begin to build up.
 The negative pressure and fluid can cause pain, pressure, dizziness and reduced hearing ability.

 Implications for hearing

-Generally speaking, all types of middle ear infection cause some degree of temporary hearing loss.
-In most cases, the loss is mild and doesn't result in any long term damage to hearing ability.
-However, it is important to note that infants and toddlers who suffer from chronic otitis media experience stretches of mild hearing loss during a crucial learning period for speech and language.
+All types of middle ear infection can cause some degree of temporary hearing loss.
+In most cases, the loss is mild and doesn't result in any long-term damage to hearing ability.
+However, infants and toddlers who suffer from chronic otitis media experience stretches of mild hearing loss during a crucial learning period for speech and language.
+This is another reason why it is important to seek medical attention quickly.
 If you suspect your child may have a middle ear infection, contact a physician right away.
 Hearing ability will improve after the infection is healed and the fluid is resolved.